 Peru - Windsor is a very small town located in the state of Massachusetts.
 With a population of 1,629 people and just one neighborhood, Peru - Windsor is the 306th largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Peru - Windsor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Peru - Windsor isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Peru - Windsor are a mix of both white- and blue-collar jobs.
 Overall, Peru - Windsor is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Peru - Windsor who work in management occupations (17.73%), office and administrative support (10.21%), and sales jobs (5.84%).

 Also of interest is that Peru - Windsor has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.72% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.72% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Peru - Windsor has relatively fewer families with younger children, and/or college students.
 Combined, this makes Peru - Windsor a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.